ezEngine/docs-src/pages/docs/graphics/shaders/shaders-overview.md

 ###### Simple Categories (Unlit Rendering)

 These categories use unlit rendering without lighting calculations.
-Useful for debug visualization, editor tools, and effects that should not be affected by scene lighting.
+Useful for debug visualization, editor tools, and effects that should not be affected by scene lighting and tonemapping.

 * **SimpleOpaque** - Use for unlit opaque geometry like debug visualizations or editor gizmos.
 Renders after lit passes.
 No lighting calculations.
 Sorted front-to-back.